-To create a tool that is useful to AI researchers, cognitive scientists, and those working at their intersection, Animal-AI 3 has the following design principles: \begin{enumerate} \item A three-dimensional environment, with an intuitive, accurate, and fast physics. \item Enable researchers to quickly and easily develop customisable experiments, as well as procedurally generate variations of them. \item Minimal hardware requirements, so that behavioural experiments can be run locally or in the browser. \item Contain well-defined, functionally-specified objects that can be manipulated in meaningful ways to recreate existing experiments of physical cognition, as well as to innovate new ones. \item Self-contained and easy-to-use, making it accessible to cognitive scientists without significant training in computer science or software engineering. \item Integrated with existing frameworks for computational modelling and reinforcement learning. \item Have a simple action space, to reduce the complexity of the learning problem computationally, and to facilitate quick training and ease-of-use with human children and non-human animals (such as primates). \item Intrinsically enjoyable to play as a participant, facilitating collection of large and detailed human behavioural datasets. \item Openly available and free to use. \end{enumerate}
+To facilitate collaborative and interdisciplinary research, the Animal-AI Environment has the following design principles: \begin{enumerate} \item A three-dimensional environment, with accurate and fast physics. \item Straightforward development of custom experiments, as well as procedural generation of variations of them. \item Minimal hardware requirements, so that behavioural experiments can be run locally or in the browser. \item Well-defined, functionally-specified objects for recreating existing experiments of physical cognition and for innovating new ones. \item Self-contained and relatively accessible to cognitive scientists without significant training in computer science or software engineering. \item Integration with existing frameworks for computational modelling and reinforcement learning, such as \texttt{Gymnasium} (\cite{towers_gymnasium_2023}) and \texttt{stable-baselines-3} (\cite{stable-baselines3}). \item Simple action space, to reduce the computational complexity of the learning problem, and to facilitate quick training and ease-of-use with adults, children, and non-human animals (such as primates). \item Appealing to play as a participant, facilitating collection of large and detailed human behavioural datasets. \item Openly available and free to use. \end{enumerate}